 Your daughter is not a product on an assembly line, “processed” and plucked off because of a defect.
 She is still your beautiful, brave, smart, social or introvert, laid-back or peppy, passionate or carefree, athletic or otherwise talented, amazing daughter.
 So you will say, “SCREW THE PROCESS!!!!”

-Ahhh but you cannot, because the show must go on, there are rules to follow and your brave daughter wants to continue the, uh, process.
+Ahhh, but you cannot because the show must go on, there are rules to follow, and your brave daughter wants to continue the, uh, process.

 You now find yourself on the Facebook parent page several times a day because you are becoming consumed by this, trying to stay hopeful and following others’ stories.
-You might post an article about rush describing how God has a plan, because this article helped you and maybe it will help another mom.
+You might post an article about rush describing how God has a plan because this article helped you, and maybe it will help another mom.
 This is the religious equivalent of “trust the process.”

 While you believe deeply that God has a plan, you forget that God never has a plan for judgment and rejection or anything that makes your beautiful daughter feel she is “not enough.”
 This article may explain that quite well, but you realize the message could be missed.
 You regret posting that stupid article because you’ve lost faith in God’s plan and actually in all humanity at this point.

-Your mental health deteriorates further and you find yourself speaking a new language, phrases like “bottom tier sorority” and “suicide on pref day” will come out of your mouth.
+Your mental health deteriorates further, and you find yourself speaking a new language, phrases like “bottom tier sorority” and “suicide on pref day” will come out of your mouth.
 These are not phrases you would have used a week ago when you were still a functioning, relatively stable, mature adult.

 Bid day finally arrives with sorority rush results

-She may get her second choice, but still try to make the best of it.
+She may get her second choice but still, try to make the best of it.
 She may have “suicided” by listing only one sorority from which she would accept a bid.
-She may get no bid at all in which case you will get the call VERY early in the morning, or the night before, because the people in charge have some sliver of common sense to protect the girls who are completely cut at Bid Day.
+She may get no bid at all, in which case you will get the call VERY early in the morning or the night before because the people in charge have some sliver of common sense to protect the girls who are completely cut at Bid Day.

-Perhaps even your husband, your very reasonable, emotionally stable husband, will be wandering around with a forlorn look on his face, muttering “I didn’t know it would be like this.”
-And you wonder “now what?!?”
+Perhaps even your husband, your very reasonable, emotionally stable husband, will be wandering around with a forlorn look on his face, muttering, “I didn’t know it would be like this.”
+And you wonder, “now what?!?”

 She is keeping her chin up and still determining whether she will stick with the sorority that gave her a bid.
 Are these her people?
 Is this worth the time and expense?
 Does she want to be labeled by Greek letters?
-In the meantime, she is hanging out with friends who did not go through rush, dropped out of rush, got second choice or got top choice.
+In the meantime, she is hanging out with friends who did not go through rush, dropped out of rush, got the second choice, or got the top choice.
 I am so proud of her!